 Matteo Cantarella (DK)

-Matteo Cantarella was established in 2022 in a residential complex in the outer district of Nordvest, in Copenhagen.
-From the beginning the gallery has supported the career of emerging artists, oftentimes presenting their first solo exhibitions in Scandinavia.
-The gallery focuses on positions which are critically invested in addressing our institutional, political and ecological surroundings.
-The programme reflects this ethos and places a particular emphasis on queer and female artists working with installation, performance, time-based media and painting.
+From its beginning, the gallery has supported the career of emerging and mid-career artists, oftentimes presenting their first solo exhibitions in Denmark.
+The gallery focuses on positions which are critically invested in addressing our institutional, political and ecological surroundings: the programme reflects this ethos and places a particular emphasis on artists working with installation, performance, time-based media and painting.

 Curated for